Q: How do I best prepare for retirement?

 A: After researching whether your loan type, career, and/or employer qualify for any loan forgiveness opportunities, such as Public Service Loan Forgiveness (PSLF), you’ll want to consider what is most important to you: maximizing monthly cash flow or minimizing the total interest paid.
 That consideration will dictate your selection of an aggressive repayment plan versus an extended or income-driven plan.
 The longer the repayment period, the more interest you will pay, but you will also be afforded a higher monthly cash flow, which allows you to save for other goals, such as retirement or buying a home.

-Two common approaches to tackling debt are the avalanche and snowball payoff methods.
+Two common approaches to tackling debt mentioned in a recent Rocket Loans review are the avalanche and snowball payoff methods.
 Both involve paying the minimum on all but one loan.
 With the avalanche method, you make extra payments on the loan with the highest interest rate, making your payments go further and minimizing the overall interest paid.
 Meanwhile, the snowball method focuses on paying off the smallest debts first, providing momentum and freeing up cash flow when a payment is eliminated completely.
 Both are effective strategies that depend on your priorities and personal preferences.

 If you have higher interest debt with private lenders, there may be opportunities to refinance at greatly reduced rates, particularly in today’s low interest rate environment.
 For federal loans, refinancing is a more complicated decision, as there are certain protections and benefits that you give up when you refinance with private lenders.